Domperidone: What It’s For, Dosage & Side Effects

 Domperidone is also indicated for cases of nausea of vomiting caused by gastric or intestinal flow problems, cancer treatment, infections, food poisoning or to treat side effects of certain Parkinson’s medications, like levodopa or bromocriptine.

-Domperidone should be taken via the oral route, 15 to 30 minutes prior to meals, or if necessary, prior to lying down.
+Domperidone should be taken orally, 15 to 30 minutes before meals and, if necessary, at bedtime.

-For children and adolescents, dosing should be calculated by the pediatrician in accordance with the child’s age and weight.
+For children or adolescents under 12 years of age and weighing less than 35 kg, doses should be calculated by the pediatrician according to age and body weight.

 Possible side effects